How to Become a Flight Medic: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 How Much Does an Air Medic Make?

-The Bureau of Labor Statistics doesn’t differentiate between flight medics and ambulance paramedics, and puts the average salary of a paramedic at $35,400 a year (or $17 dollars an hour) depending on location.
-The BLS also predicts a 6% industry growth, which is a much faster rise than most industries.
+The Bureau of Labor Statistics doesn’t differentiate between flight medics and ambulance paramedics.
+However, it reports that the average salary* of a paramedic is about $37,000 a year (or around $18 per hour), depending on location.
+The BLS also predicts a 6% increase in job growth over the next decade, a much faster rise than most industries.

-However, according to the website Payscale.com, flight paramedics can expect to earn a higher amount than their ambulatory counterparts, earning between $20 and $24 per hour on average (or $50,000 to $60,000 yearly), and that number should rise as years of experience are accumulated.
+However, according to Payscale.com, flight paramedics can expect to earn a higher amount than their ambulance counterparts, earning between $20 and $24 per hour on average (or $50,000 to $60,000 yearly), a number that should rise as years of experience are accumulated.

-The higher pay and exciting nature of the flight paramedic job make the position very attractive, so if you do plan to apply, bring your A game because there’s bound to be competition.
+The higher pay and exciting nature of the flight paramedic job make the position very attractive to many people, so if you do plan to apply, bring your A-game because there’s bound to be a good bit of competition.

 Flight Paramedic Requirements